LongLiveAlee/clone-trello-final-project/go-auth-main/app/README.md

-# Memorization Tracker API
+# Cloning Trello

-This is a RESTful API for tracking Quran memorization progress, implemented using the GIN framework and GORM for database handling.
+This is a RESTful API forTrello is the visual work management tool that empowers teams to ideate, plan, manage, and celebrate their work together in a collaborative, productive, and organized way.

 ## Getting Started